mobx-little-router/mobx-little-router/README.md

 - Static type support for Flow.

-- **State management** and **change detection* that lives completely within MobX.
+- *State management* and *change detection* that lives completely within MobX.
 This means you have a single source of truth and a single place to change *all* data in your application.

 - View-agnostic routing capabilities.
 This means adapters other than React can be created by hooking into the router state.

-- Support for **dynamically** loaded routes on both client and server environments.
+- Support for *dynamically* loaded routes on both client and server environments.
 This is key for building modern-day [progressive web apps](https://developers.google.com/web/progressive-web-apps/).

-- Custom **middleware** support for adding custom logic to how router events are handled.
+- Custom *middleware* support for adding custom logic to how router events are handled.

+- Server-side rendering support (SSR) and integration with express server.

 ## Quick start

-If you are using React, then you'll need to install two modules.
+If you are using React, then you'll need to install three modules.

 ```
-npm i --save mobx-little-router mobx-little-router-react
+npm i --save history@4.x.x mobx-little-router mobx-little-router-react

 # Or with yarn
+yarn add history@4.x.x
 yarn add mobx-little-router
 yarn add mobx-little-router-react
 ```

+**Note:** `history` is a third-party peer dependency of the Router.
+It abstracts away history management between different JavaScript environments.
+Learn more [here](https://github.com/ReactTraining/history/).

 Then you can create a *Hello World* app as follows.